 by Paul Fetler

-In contrast with the solidity of the rugged mountains, rising like giant cathedral towers, the waterfalls cascading down felt gracefully fluid.
-From a distant view, the vast waters seemed to be silently flowing in slow-motion.
+In contrast with the rugged mountains, rising like giant cathedral towers, the waterfalls cascading down looked graceful like gowns.
+From a distant view, the vast waters seemed to be flowing silently in slow-motion.

-The closer we approached the waterfalls physically, however, the stronger I could feel their revitalizing power.
-As a teenager, hiking up the moist stone steps of the Mist Trail towards Vernal Falls, I felt increasingly rejuvenated and humbled.
-The roaring waters grew louder, meditative to my nervous system, and my body felt exhilaration from the misty spray.
-Approaching the top, the enormously wide falls continued pouring down, waters thick and white.
-I marveled how minute we humans were, and if we slipped, how easily we could be absorbed and swallowed up by the rapids.
+The closer we approached the falls, however, the stronger I knew their power.
+As a teenager, hiking up the moist stone steps of the Mist Trail towards Vernal Falls, I felt both rejuvenated and humbled.
+The roaring showers grew increasingly louder, calming my nerves.
+My self-absorption receded as my body breathed in the misty spray.
+Approaching the top, the wide falls continued ever pouring down, thick and white.
+I marveled how minute we humans were, and if I slipped, the rapids would easily absorb and swallow me up.

-As refreshing as it is to be near Mother Nature’s mountains and waterfalls, the cleansing joy of intimacy with Spirit I have felt in meditation is far greater.
-When learning how to practice, I used the suggested technique the master, Paramhansa Yogananda taught, of visualizing a distant mountain peak at the point above between the eyebrows.
-In addition to imagining the body being steady as a mountain, it is important to keep the crown lifting, like a mountaintop, towards the sky.
+As refreshing as it is to be near Mother Nature’s mountains and waterfalls, yoga masters from India have long shared that the cleansing joy from intimacy with Spirit is far greater.
+When first learning how to meditate, I used the suggested technique the master, Paramhansa Yogananda taught, of visualizing a distant mountain peak at the point above between the eyebrows.
+In addition to imagining the body being steady as a mountain, I discovered the importance of keeping my crown lifted towards the sky.

-Years later in meditation, there are instances I have felt liquid peace pouring – not only over – but through me.
-At times, the waves seem to be cleansing calcified layers of emotional, mental, and physical tension, as if salt rocks are dissolving in water.
-As with waterfalls or fountains, the qualities can feel wispy and gentle, other times robust and intense.
+After years of meditation practice, there are instances I have experienced liquid peace pouring – not only over – but through me.
+The waves seem to be releasing calcified layers of emotional, mental, and physical tension, as if salt rocks are dissolving into water.
+As with waterfalls, the qualities can feel wispy and gentle, other times robust and intense.